Tracking Domains, Links, and UTMs

 ### Public URL Shortener

-A content checker found a public shortener such as bit.ly, tinyurl.com, or a similar shared redirect domain.
+The Email Links Checker found a public shortener, such as bit.ly, tinyurl.com, or a similar shared redirect domain.

-1. Replace the short link with the final destination URL or a branded tracking domain.
+1. Replace the shortened URL with the final destination URL or with a URL on a branded tracking domain.

-2. Make sure the visible button or link text matches the destination.
+2. Make sure the visible button text or link text matches the destination page.

-3. Click the link in a test email and confirm it lands on the expected page without extra warning screens.
+3. Click the link in a test email and confirm the link opens the expected page without extra warning screens.

-> Good tracking helps you learn.
-Bad tracking choices can make a trustworthy email look suspicious.
+> Good tracking helps you learn from campaign behavior.
+Poor tracking choices can make a trustworthy email look suspicious.

 Related resources:

-- [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md): Choose tracking and UTM settings before sending.
+- [Choose Delivery Settings](https://mailrith.com/guides/delivery-settings.md): Choose tracking and UTM settings before you send.

-- [Public Subscriber Experience](https://mailrith.com/docs/public-subscriber-experience.md): Understand tracked links, public pages, and subscriber-facing flows.
+- [Public Subscriber Experience](https://mailrith.com/docs/public-subscriber-experience.md): Understand tracked links, public pages, and flows that subscribers see.

 - [Read the Results](https://mailrith.com/guides/read-results.md): Interpret opens, clicks, unsubscribes, bounces, and complaints together.